toUpperCase78/intel-processors/README.md

 ## Future Plans

-**I'm aware that some important features are missing in the dataset!** That's why in the future versions, I'm planning to include more features for better and more accurate analyses and get these processors more distinguishable from each other (e.g. # of threads, architecture name, litography, socket type, TDP)...

-Moreover, this repo has been in silence for more than 1 year, hence my short-term plan is to keep it alive with up-to-date information!
+**I'm aware that this repo has been in silent for more than 2 years!** In order to make it alive, all datasets are being updated to version 1.6 specifications described above.

+After that, analyses will be performed in order to better understand the evolution of these processors, which is definitely in my wishlist!

+Then, depending on the interest of this repo, more features might be included for detailed specs for any processors.
+And you may first try to find your processor here with necessary details...